raulavram21/cybersecurity_ai_log/Notes/Google_Cybersecurity_Professional_Certificate/Master_Glossary_A_to_Z.md

     Asset inventory: A catalog of assets that need to be protected.
 (Context: The foundational step of understanding what assets you actually have on your network.)

-    Asset management: The process of tracking assets and the risks that affect them.
+    Asset management: The process of tracking assets and the risks that could affect them.
 (Context: Ensures all assets are accounted for and secured.)

     Asymmetric encryption: The use of a public and private key pair for encryption and decryption of data.
 (Context: Used for secure key exchange and digital signatures.)